YeoLab/onboarding/docs/index.rst

 3. Ask to get added to the YeoLab group on Github.

-4. Install hub_.
-If you have a Mac, install via brew_.

 5. Install the `Anaconda Python Distribution`_ to your laptop.
+(Get Python 2.7 for now)

 6. Install PyCharm_ (Community edition is fine).